When a salon reaches the VAT threshold, the resulting costs can have a huge impact on business. We quiz the experts about how to stay on top of tax

-Any UK business with a turnover of more than £85,000 must be registered for Value Added Tax (VAT) with HM Revenue and Customs (HMRC) but the 20% increase in costs can be difficualt to pass on to clients.
+Any UK business with a turnover of more than £90,000 must be registered for Value Added Tax (VAT) with HM Revenue and Customs (HMRC) but the associated 20% increase in costs can be difficult to pass on to clients.

-"Under the new system, you face penalty points if you submit your VAT return late, this includes nil VAT and repayment returns as well.
+"You now face penalty points if you submit your VAT return late, this includes nil VAT and repayment returns as well," says Beech.

-"When you hit the points threshold in any 12 months period you’ll automatically receive a £200 penalty, and a further £200 late VAT payment penalty for each subsequent late submission while you remain at the threshold.
+"When you hit the points threshold in any 12-month period you’ll automatically receive a £200 penalty, and a further £200 late VAT payment penalty for each subsequent late submission while you remain at the threshold," she adds.

 The threshold is set by your accounting period:

-"You will also have late payment penalties applied to any payments of VAT not paid in full by the relevant due date.
+"You will also have late payment penalties applied to any payments of VAT not paid in full by the relevant due date," adds Beech.

 If your payment is 31 days or more overdue, you will receive a larger first late payment penalty, plus a second late payment penalty on top of that so it is imperative to make any payments as quickly as possible."